neelotpalchaulia/twitter-api-interaction/README.md

 This `.env` file helps keep sensitive information out of your codebase, making it easier to manage and share your project.

+>**NOTE**: Alternatively, you can also add them to your GitHub repository's secrets for production purposes.

 ## Running the Application

 1. **Clone the Repository**: